Fritz Ostermueller

-Frederick Raymond "Fritz" Ostermueller (September 15, 1907 – December 17, 1957) was a left-handed pitcher in Major League Baseball from 1934 to 1948, playing for the Boston Red Sox, St. Louis Browns, Brooklyn Dodgers, and Pittsburgh Pirates.
+Frederick Raymond "Fritz" Ostermueller (September 15, 1907 – December 17, 1957) was an American left-handed pitcher in Major League Baseball from 1934 to 1948, playing for the Boston Red Sox, St. Louis Browns, Brooklyn Dodgers, and Pittsburgh Pirates.
 While with Pittsburgh, he coined a quote frequently misattributed to teammate Ralph Kiner: "Home run hitters drive Cadillacs; singles hitters drive Fords."

 Career

 Ostermueller began his career in his home town of Quincy, Illinois, before finishing high school.
 In 1929 he had 95 strikeouts for the Shawnee Robins of the Western Association, and later played for the Rochester Red Wings.

 Ostermueller made his major league debut on April 21, 1934 with the Boston Red Sox, pitching seven seasons for them, chiefly as a starter.
 On December 3, 1940, he was sold to the St. Louis Browns, along with Denny Galehouse.
 He was the ace of the Pirates staff in 1947 and 1948 at the age of 41 and was called "Old Folks."

 As a hitter, Ostermueller was better than average for a pitcher.
 He posted a .234 batting average (175-for-749) with 60 runs, 62 RBI and 35 bases on balls.
 He did not hit any home runs in his major league career.